daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_expensesmanagementtutorial.md

             ExchangeRate = Convert.ToDecimal(value["USD"].ToString());

-18. Add a new **Before Save Behaviour** to fill *Provider* and *Receiver* attributes by accessing the tab Behaviours and clicking the button ***Add new / Before Save***.
+20. Add a new **Before Save Behaviour** to fill *Provider* and *Receiver* attributes by accessing the tab Behaviours and clicking the button ***Add new / Before Save***.
 Set *BeforeSaveBehaviours* as Code and paste the following code:

-            ExpenseDetails.ForEach(a => a.Receiver = Company);
+            ExpenseDetails.ForEach(a => a._receiver = Company);
-            ExpenseDetails.ForEach(a => a.Provider = Employee);
+            ExpenseDetails.ForEach(a => a._provider = Employee);
             ExpenseDetails.ForEach(a => a._amount = a.ExpenseAmount/ExchangeRate);
             TotalAmount = ExpenseDetails.Sum(a => a._amount);

-19. Go to your **ExpenseReport** Document User Interface by accessing the respective tab, and reorganize them to simplify the interface.
-Remove attribute Provider, Receiver and Quantity from **ExpenseDetails** element.
-At last, remove Code (twice) attribute from Document.
+21. Go to your **ExpenseReport** Document User Interface by accessing the respective tab, and reorganize them to simplify the interface.
+Delete the attributes Code, Provider, Receiver and Quantity from the **ExpenseDetails** element.
+At last, delete the Code attribute from Document.

-20. Reorganize Rows and Columns, re-establishing the size and position of their attributes:
+22. Reorganize Rows and Columns, re-establishing the size and position of their attributes:
     - ***Serie***: Row 1, Column 1 and Size 4;
     - ***Number***: Row 1, Column 2 and Size 4;
     - ***Date***: Row 1, Column 3 and Size 4;